BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/data_transfer.md

 ## <a name="RSYNC"> </a> Rsync
 ***
 Similar to SCP, Rsync can also be used to transfer files and folders using the terminal.
-Where rsync differes is that in only moves portions of the files that have been changed, minimizing the amount of data transferred.
+Rsync differs in that only the portions of the files that have been changed are transferred, minimizing the total amount of data transferred.

-For large files, rsync is more suitable in case of network connection failure mid transfer.
-This is especially useful when you make changes to a number of files in your local directory and want to sync it with you remote directory.
+Use Rsync when:
+  * You are transferring large files.
+    * In case of network connection failure mid transfer.
+    * The entire file does not need to be transferred, only the parts that changed.
+  * When need to keep remote and local directories synced.
+    * Using the rsync command to sync the directories will only transfer the changed files.

 ``` bash
 rsync file.ext <username>@spiedie.binghamton.edu:your/desired/directory